jampp/db-utils/docs/running_migration.rst

 ``DB Utils`` is a very simple migration system:

-Given a path where the migrations files are, it will check which are missing.
-For this, it has a custom table on the database called ``db_migrations`` which has the path of the executed files and whem they were executed.
+Given a path where the migrations files are, it will check which have not been applied.
+For this, it has a custom table on the database called ``db_migrations`` which has the path of the executed files and when they were executed.

 First time
 ==========

-If it is the first time you are running the migration against the database, make sure to run the migration with the ``--just-base-schema`` to create the ``db_migrations`` table.
+If it is the first time you are running the migration against the database, make sure to run the migrations with the ``--just-base-schema`` to create the ``db_migrations`` table.
 Check :ref:`connect_to_the_database`

 .. code-block:: console